netzob/netzob/netzob/README.rst

 To participate in the development, you need to get the latest version, modify it and submit your changes.

-These operations are detailed on Netzob's wiki through the following
-pages:

-* `Accessing and using Git Repositories for Netzob development <https://dev.netzob.org/projects/netzob/wiki/Accessing_and_using_Git_Repositories_for_Netzob_development>`_
-* `First steps for a new developer <https://dev.netzob.org/projects/netzob/wiki/First_steps_for_a_new_developer>`_

-You're interested in joining, please contact-us !
+You're interested in joining, please contact us!

 Authors, Contributors and Sponsors
 ==================================